malaysia-ai/jupyter-gpu/README.md

 3. 1 A100 GPU 80GB VRAM.
 4. Spot based.

+### You want more than this?

+You can!
+If you have a good idea, like, Full Parameter Finetuning Multimodal Vision + Speech + Text, we can spawn more than 1 node 4x A100s, after that you can use Torch Distributed or Ray Cluster.

 ## Auto restart script

 Because the instance is spot based, so it can be killed any time (between 1 day - 6 days), so we have to prepare the script to auto respawn,